-A bonus, recently discovered waterfall (newly discovered to me) not too far from Minneopa is Minnemishinona falls.
+A bonus, recently discovered waterfall (newly found to me) not too far from Minneopa is Minnemishinona falls.
 This waterfall isn't as well known because it used to be on private property, until 2007.
-Nicollet County eventually purchased the waterfall area, in order to make it accessible to the public and opened as a roadside park in 2007.
+Nicollet County eventually purchased the waterfall area to make it accessible to the public and opened it as a roadside park in 2007.

-There is nothing for trail walking at this park, but the visual experience is well worth the visit.
+There is nothing for trail walking at this park, but the visual experience is well worth visiting.

-It is located on the Judson Bottom Road that follows along the north side of the Minnesota river, on the outskirts of North Mankato.
+The park is located on the Judson Bottom Road that follows along the north side of the Minnesota river, on the outskirts of North Mankato.
 It can be accessed from the Bison drive by turning right, at the exit/entrance, onto 68 going west.
-Drive for about 8 miles, turn right into Judson, then just outside of Judson you will want to turn right on to the Judson Bottom road.
+Drive for about 8 miles, turn right into Judson, then just outside of Judson, you will want to turn right on to the Judson Bottom road.
 Minnemishinona is about 10 minutes straight ahead.
-There is a sign and parking area.
+There are a sign and parking area.